CMU-17-356/cmu-17-356.github.io/resources/recitations/2021/Recitation 6/README.md

 https://github.com/jchengjr77/todo-app

 If you are unsure of the difference between forking and cloning, read [here](https://www.toolsqa.com/git/difference-between-git-clone-and-git-fork/).
+(You can decide which one you want to do).